GioF71/portainer-systemd/README.md

   `sudo sh run.sh`

-This will create the "portainer".
-It will restart automatically unless you explicitly stop it.
+This will create the "portainer" container for you.
+Such container will restart automatically unless you explicitly stop it.
+Obviously it will restart on each reboot of your machine.

-If you wish to add a container, which will be capable of auto-updating your containers, just running
+If you wish to add a container, which will be capable of auto-updating your containers, just run

   `sudo sh run-watchtower.sh`